This

 that he was not Brahmin).
 Palani Subramania

-Mani Iyer.
-Equally skilled at mridangam and
+S. Mani Iyer.
+Equally skilled at mridangam

-kanjira, he was a left handed player.
+and kanjira, he was a left handed player.

 His technique on mridangam